Whitepaper

 Specialist runs, shared report anatomy

-Depending on your regulatory context and business question, LandPrint offers specialist analysis configurations that all resolve into the same five-theme report anatomy across Water, Soil Health, Biodiversity, Carbon, Regenerative Practices.
+Depending on your regulatory context and business question, LandPrint offers specialist analysis configurations that all resolve into the same four-theme report anatomy across Water, Soil Health, Biodiversity, Carbon.

 Risk Assessment

-The comprehensive analysis: the full module stack, sector-weighted scoring, financial impact estimation, and a five-theme report across Water, Soil Health, Biodiversity, Carbon, Regenerative Practices.
+The comprehensive analysis: the full module stack, sector-weighted scoring, financial impact estimation, and a four-theme report across Water, Soil Health, Biodiversity, Carbon.

 Climate & Deforestation Risk

-Physical-risk focused: forest baseline verification, post-2020 deforestation detection and trend analysis, carbon stock and CO₂e liability estimation, ERA5/CMIP6 climate projections, FIRMS fire density scoring, terrain erosion risk, and Sentinel-2 vegetation condition monitoring.
+Physical-risk focused: forest baseline verification, post-2020 deforestation detection and trend analysis, carbon stock and CO₂e liability estimation, ERA5/CHIRPS climate baseline, FIRMS fire density scoring, terrain erosion risk, and Sentinel-2 vegetation condition monitoring.

 Biodiversity & Land Impact

-Location-sensitive biodiversity footprint: WDPA protected-area and IUCN-category overlap, indigenous territory interface via LandMark, RESOLVE ecoregion sensitivity ratings, ESA WorldCover land-use composition, biodiversity priority scoring, and ecosystem integrity assessment.
+Location-sensitive biodiversity footprint: WDPA protected-area and IUCN-category overlap, indigenous territory interface via LandMark, RESOLVE ecoregion sensitivity ratings, ESA WorldCover land-use composition, biodiversity priority scoring, GBIF occurrence records, and ecosystem integrity assessment.

 Nature Dependency Scan